Caroline Records

-Caroline Records is a record label originally founded in 1973.
-Initially founded in the United Kingdom to showcase British progressive rock groups, the label ceased releasing titles in 1976, and then re-emerged in the United States in 1986.
+Caroline Records is a record label that was founded in 1973, in the United Kingdom to showcase British progressive rock groups.
+The label ceased releasing titles in 1976, and then re-emerged in the United States in 1986.
 The label released the work of American punk rock, thrash metal and new wave music bands.
 Caroline had a number of subsidiary labels, including Astralwerks, Gyroscope, Caroline Blue Plate, Beat the World, Scamp and Passenger.
 In 2013, the brand was relaunched by Universal Music via the Capitol Music Group.

 UK label

 The original Caroline record label started as a subsidiary of Richard Branson's Virgin Records from 1973 to 1976.
 It specialized in inexpensive LPs by progressive rock and jazz artists that lacked commercial appeal.
 Caroline Records rarely mentioned a connection with Virgin, and some UK and European Virgin albums that were distributed internationally (instead of being manufactured in each country) named Caroline as their American distributor.

 The first release was Outside the Dream Syndicate by Tony Conrad and Faust in 1973.
 The logo was a photographic-style variation of Virgin's "Twins" logo, designed by Roger Dean.